 - Do you have a handle on the decision making process and who the key stakeholders are?

-- Assuming you spoke to the primary decision maker, does he or she have enough information to make a buying decision?
+- Assuming you spoke to the primary decision-maker, do they have enough information to make a buying decision?

 - Do you think the prospect is willing and able to invest in your solution?